jeetshah47/ar-13-go-backend/docs/deployment/EC2_QUICK_START.md

 ```

 ### 8. Configure Domain DNS (5 minutes)

+**Important:** AWS Route 53 does NOT have a free tier for domain services.
+Use your domain registrar's DNS instead.

+**Note:** AWS automatically creates a Public DNS like `ec2-98-86-113-245.compute-1.amazonaws.com`, but it changes when the instance restarts.
+Use your own domain instead.

+**Option A: Use Elastic IP (Recommended - FREE)**
+1. In EC2 Console → Elastic IPs → Allocate Elastic IP address
+2. Associate it with your EC2 instance
+3. Go to your domain registrar (GoDaddy, Namecheap, etc.)
+4. Add A record: `@` → Your Elastic IP
+5. Add CNAME: `www` → `your-domain.com`

+**Note:** Elastic IP fully supports HTTPS.
+SSL certificates work the same way with Elastic IP.

+**Option B: Use EC2 Public IP (Not Recommended)**
+- IP changes when instance stops/restarts
-- Add A record pointing to EC2 IP
+- Add A record pointing to current EC2 IP
-- Wait for DNS propagation
+- Wait for DNS propagation (5-60 minutes)

 **Total Time: ~30 minutes**